roman-milk/roman-milk.github.io/frank-and.md

  "I'm not usually into porn, but looking at those pictures has given me some ideas.
 Care to follow me into the bedroom?"

  She headed for the bedroom and I smiled and followed along behind her.
-Report_Story #1